trick77/docker-observium/README.md

 For further details on these configurations and their impact on Observium's behavior, consult the Observium documentation or the comments provided in the `observium/.env`  file.
 Adjust the settings according to your deployment needs.

-## Traefik reverse-proxy
+## Traefik reverse-proxy example

 Here's how to run Traefik in front of Observium and probably every Docker web app you want to securely expose on the Interwebs.

-This service config features:
+The service configuration below features:
 - Redirects insecure requests to HTTPS
 - Runs the Traefik dashboard on its own FQDN, protected by basic authentication (use credentials traefik/traefik)
 - Utilizes ACME TLS challenge to automatically fetch certificates for your domains